 But I have a gut feeling that you already knew that :)

 If you purchase any of the things I recommend on this website using one of the affiliate links, it costs you nothing extra.

-But it allows Hiking For Her to keep publishing the best hiking tips for everyone to read.
+You also help Hiking For Her to keep publishing the best hiking tips for everyone to read, for free.